 Consider flying into one city and out of another.
 Since it rarely makes sense to spend the time and money returning to your starting point, this can be very efficient.
 For most "multicity" flights, the fare is figured simply by taking half of the round-trip cost for each of those ports, though you’ll likely save money by using the same airline for each segment.

 Be sure of your dates before you book.
 Changing or canceling your ticket can be very expensive, as airlines can be very aggressive about change fees, with most charging around $250 per ticket per change.
-Unexpected circumstances can affect anyone, so understand your ticket’s change policies before you buy.
-(While cheaper, nonrefundable tickets are the most restrictive, even certain types of business and first-class tickets have penalties for changes.)
+Unexpected circumstances can happen to anyone, so understand your ticket’s change policies before you buy.
+(While nonrefundable tickets are cheaper and the most restrictive, even certain types of business and first-class tickets have penalties for changes.)

 If you need to alter your return date in Europe, call your airline’s European office.
 If you absolutely must get home early, go to the airport: If you’re standing at the airport two days before your ticket says you can go home, and seats are available, they may just let you fly.

 Pick a seat as early as possible.
 Most airlines let you choose your seat when you book, and most charge extra for roomier seats.
 If seat assignments aren’t available at booking, ask about the earliest possible date that you can call to request your seat (for example, 90 or 30 days before your flight) — and put it on your calendar.
 Larger or taller travelers may find it worth the extra cost for the extra legroom afforded by "Economy Plus" seats (or whatever your airline calls their intermediate class between Economy and Business).
 For pointers on which seats are best on specific airplanes, see SeatGuru.